Employee Wellbeing - Planning a health and wellbeing initiative

 Research your audience

-- Before planning a health and wellbeing initiative look at the data you hold on your workforce such as gender, age and main reasons for sickness absence.
+Before planning a health and wellbeing initiative look at the data you hold on your workforce such as gender, age and main reasons for sickness absence/periods of absence, number of accidents/why they happen, current performance levels/why people are under performing, exit questionnaires/why staff no longer want to work within your organisation and metrics from key partners such as your EAP provider and employee engagement survey.
 This will give you a good base for planning your event and making sure you address key areas.
-Establish the true cost of absence so you can later measure the impact the initiative has had on the business.

-- Ask employees what key concerns they have regarding their health and wellbeing - Example questionnaire.
+Ask employees what key concerns they have regarding their health and wellbeing or better still offer staff an in-house health check.

 Set your objective